devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Implementation

 Alright, Now that you know what the BLoC pattern is, let’s have a look at how it looks in practice.
-You will see some strong similarity to the implementation of Redux [(Abramov 2015a)](https://redux.js.org/) here.
-That is just because the two patterns are very similar in gerneral.
+You will see some strong similarities to the implementation of Redux [(Abramov 2015a)](https://redux.js.org/) here.
+That is just because the two patterns are very similar in general.
 I am using the BLoC package [(Angelov and Contributors 2019)](https://felangel.github.io/bloc/#/) for Flutter by Felix Angelov, as it removes a lot of the boilerplate code we would have to write if we would implement our own BLoCs from scratch.
 I am going to use the Example of *App State* as I did in the [previous chapter](https://github.com/Fasust/flutter-guide/wiki/210-State-Management-Alternatives): The favorite list in Wisgen [(Faust 2019)](https://github.com/Fasust/wisgen).
 First, let’s have a look at how the Bloc pattern will interact with Wisgen on a more abstract scale:

 ![Bloc and Wisgen Widget Tree](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-pagetree-bloc.PNG)

 *Figure XXX: Bloc and Wisgen Widget Tree [(Faust 2019)](https://github.com/Fasust/wisgen)*

-Let’s have a look at the events that can be send to the BLoC by the UI.
+Let’s have a look at the events that can be sent to the BLoC by the UI.
 Again, this is very similar to the *actions* in our Redux implementation:

 ``` dart
 ///The Favorite BLoC can handle 2 types of Events: Add and Remove.